 Due dates for scholarships are consistent across academic years and all PLC scholarships are found on the CU Scholarship portal through MyCUInfo.

-- Enrichment for summer or fall of next academic year due: March 15th
+- Enrichment for Maymester or fall of next academic year: Opens Feb 1 - Due April 1

-PLC Enrichment Fund (W. Douglas Endowment) scholarships are awarded to PLC students based on merit and project based needs.
-Rising sophomores, current sophomores, current juniors, and first semester seniors can apply for funding every semester (fall and spring).
+PLC Enrichment Fund scholarships are awarded to PLC students based on merit and project-based needs.
+Rising sophomores, current sophomores, current juniors, and first-semester seniors can apply for funding every semester (fall and spring).

 Students can apply for a maximum of $1000 per semester.
 Enrichment funding amounts and numbers awarded vary by available resources and the number of applications received.
 Awards cannot be allocated as cash/check, nor distributed during the summer except for Maymester and Summer Term tuition purposes.

 The PLC Enrichment Fund scholarships are awarded to PLC students based on merit, situational, and financial needs.

 Awards are granted based on the criteria listed below: